programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *[GitHub](https://github.com/)* is a visual way to use *[git](https://git-scm.com/documentation)*, a system for *versioning*: keeping track of changes to computer files (including code and text documents) over time (as explained [above](#section0-1)).
 If you're curious, here's [a friendly lesson for exploring GitHub](https://guides.github.com/activities/hello-world/).

-### What are the reasons for using a static site (like Jekyll creates)? <a id="section0-3"></a>
+### What are the reasons for using a static website? <a id="section0-3"></a>

-Options like [Drupal](https://www.drupal.com/), [WordPress](https://wordpress.org/), and [Omeka](https://omeka.org/) are good for the needs of complex, interactive websites like Amazon or an interactive digital edition of a novel—but for many blogs, project websites, and online portfolios, Jekyll can do everything you need while providing some nice perks:
+Options like [Drupal](https://www.drupal.com/), [WordPress](https://wordpress.org/), and [Omeka](https://omeka.org/) are good for the needs of complex, interactive websites like Amazon or an interactive digital edition of a novel—but for many blogs, project websites, and online portfolios, a static website (such as a website created using Jekyll) can do everything you need while providing some nice perks:

 - **Maintenance**: Updates and maintenance are needed far less often (less than once a year vs. weekly-monthly).